Rang3l2/HTB-Walkthroughs/Medium-Seal.md

 tomcat@seal:/var/lib/tomcat9$
 ```

-The tester used the "[pspy](https://github.com/DominicBreuker/pspy)" tool to monitor the system processes and found that the "luis" account would periodically run ansible to backup the /var/lib/tomcat9/webapps/ROOT/admin/dashboard directory to the /opt/backups/files/directory.
+The tester used the "[pspy](https://github.com/DominicBreuker/pspy)" tool to monitor the system processes and found that the "luis" account would periodically run ansible to backup the /var/lib/tomcat9/webapps/ROOT/admin/dashboard directory to the /opt/backups/files/directory. notice the "copy_links" options is on.

 ```
 tomcat@seal:/tmp$ ./pspy64